For announcing and archiving the (mostly artistic) activities of Scott Fletcher.

 - Interactive storytelling + 360 screenplay

-> Room 2O2 drops the viewer into a hostile, unofficial interrogation, with their hands and legs tied and mouth gagged.
+Room 2O2 drops the viewer into a hostile, off-the-record interrogation, with their hands and legs tied and mouth gagged, to avoid alerting any passing by-the-book cops.
 As such only by nodding yes or no can the player progress the narrative and ultimately escape.

-> This experiment in natural navigation techniques demonstrated how natural and rewarding it is to progress a narrative by just nodding in response to questions.
+This experiment in natural navigation techniques demonstrated how natural and rewarding it is to progress a narrative by just nodding in response to questions.
 Selected for inclusion at Future of Storytelling Awards 2016, this piece includes some wonderful surprises, is a firm favourite of many industry experts and free to download on the Oculus Store for Rift and Gear.

 - Motion-tracked Baroque dance at Bristol Old Vic

 - Cellist + Dancer + Kinect